Veraticus/calendar-mcp/DESIGN.md

 ## Project Overview

-An MCP (Model Context Protocol) server that provides a unified orchestration layer for managing multiple email and calendar accounts across Microsoft 365 (multiple tenants), Outlook.com, and Google Workspace.
-This MCP server can be consumed by any AI assistant (Claude, ChatGPT, GitHub Copilot, etc.) and internally orchestrates existing Microsoft and Google MCP servers with intelligent routing and cross-platform workflow capabilities.
+An MCP (Model Context Protocol) server that provides a unified read and query interface for multiple email and calendar accounts across Microsoft 365 (multiple tenants), Outlook.com, and Google Workspace.
+This enables AI assistants (Claude Desktop, ChatGPT, GitHub Copilot, etc.) to access all your accounts simultaneously for tasks like summarizing emails across all inboxes, viewing consolidated calendar schedules, and finding available meeting times across all calendars.

 ## Problem Statement